nualagr/readnreviewed/README.md

   * [Am I Responsive](http://ami.responsivedesign.is/).
 Used to create the mock-up image showing the site as it would behave when viewed on desktop, mobile and tablet devices.
   * [Code Institute](https://codeinstitute.net/).
 Used to review concepts covered in preceding modules and walk-through projects.
   * [Coolors](https://coolors.co/ffbe0b-fb5607-ff006e-8338ec-3a86ff).
 Used to analyse the film poster and choose a suitable colour scheme for the site.
+  * [Emailjs](https://emailjs.com/).
+Used to connect EmailJS to gmail, create an email template, and use their Javascript library to trigger an email with dynamic variables that are populated from the Contact Us form.
   * [Font Awesome](https://fontawesome.com/).
 Used to source the free icons that were used for the social media links in the footer and for the mute, home and help buttons.
   * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools).
 Used throughout the project to test the responsiveness of elements, to target and apply CSS styles during the design phase and to test the site's performance once built.
   * [Google Fonts](https://fonts.google.com/).
 Used to choose and source the font used in the body of the site.